 • You can't go to the start of the loop in LOOP mode by tapping ◼️ and ▶️ the way you can in record mode.
 That key combo saves or loads loops (which can sometimes be confusing)

-• ⭕️ How do you set bar length?
-(You can jump through a recording by bar by holding ◼️ and pressing (<)(>) Is it determined by LOOP?
+• You can jump through a recording by bar by holding ◼️ and pressing (<)(>) Bar length is determined by the tempo set before recording.

 • ⭕️ Is there a difference between recording in edit mode vs out of it?